 |Chain||Local||Visits||11th/24th April 2013|

-You can also check out Store Street’s sister cafe, Continental Stores, on Tavistock Place, plus the new branch in an office block near Paddington.
+You can also check out Store Street’s sister cafe, Continental Stores, on Tavistock Place.
+There was also a branch in an office block near Paddington, but that’s now closed.
 For a different perspective, see what fellow coffee-blogger, Audrey Fiodorenko, makes of the original Store Street Espresso.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.